 Some people suffering from sleep apnea may not show any improvement, even after using these devices.
 In such cases, surgery is recommended, in order to open up the airway.
 Uvulopalatopharyngoplasty, maxillomandibular advancement, and tracheostomy are commonly suggested.
 In other words, conventional treatment involves use of these devices or surgeries.

-Though some types of alternative treatments for sleep apnea are found to be beneficial to control the condition, there is no scientific evidence to prove the efficacy of these methods.
+Alternative treatments for sleep apnea are found to be beneficial to control the condition, but there's no scientific evidence to prove the efficacy.
 They can be used in conjunction with conventional treatment methods.
-Alternative treatment options are ideal for those with mild sleep apnea.
-Usually, in such cases, doctors do not prescribe any treatment other than some lifestyle changes.
+Alternative treatments are ideal for those with mild sleep apnea and doctors don't prescribe any treatment other than some lifestyle changes.

 Strengthening the muscles of the airways can also help treat sleep apnea.
 Loosening of throat muscles is a reason for the blockage of the airway, which results in sleep apnea.
 These muscles should be made stronger to avoid sleep apnea.
 This can be achieved through regular singing sessions or playing a wind instrument called 'didgeridoo'.